St Helens Hospitals, New Zealand: History

 The 1904 Midwives Act enacted the training and registration of midwives in New Zealand and their supervision and regulation by the Health Department.
-This was followed by the establishment of seven state-owned maternity hospitals to train midwives and provide maternity care for the wives of working men.
-The hospitals were named after St Helens in Lancashire, England the birthplace of the Prime Minister Richard Seddon.
+This was followed by the establishment of seven state-owned maternity hospitals named after St Helens in Lancashire, England the birthplace of the Prime Minister Richard Seddon.
 There were St Helens Hospitals in Auckland, Christchurch, Dunedin, Gisborne, Invercargill, Wanganui and Wellington.
+Their purpose was to train midwives and provide maternity care for the wives of working men.
+Although the hospitals were state run they were not free.
+They catered for married women whose husbands earned less than £4 a week and who could contribute towards their care.
+They also provided a district maternity services for women who gave birth at home.
+The hospitals were run by midwives with no resident doctors and the medical superintendent did not live on site.

 Grace Neill was the Assistant Inspector of Hospitals for the Department of Health and oversaw the establishment of the hospitals in Wellington, Auckland and Dunedin.
 Hester Maclean took over as Assistant Inspector from Neill in 1906 and continued to establish more hospitals in Christchurch, Gisborne, Wanganui and Invercargill.

 The first St Helens opened in Wellington in 1905 and the last was in Wanganui in 1921.

 After the Wanganui St Helens opened the government, under the Director General of Health Thomas Valintine, decided that it would not continue to set up more St Helens.
 Hospital boards were expected to provide maternity annexes or maternity hospitals attached to their general hospitals.
 However some St Helens continued to be run by midwives and the Department of Health until the 1960s when control moved to the Hospital Boards.

-Although the hospitals were state run they were not free.
-They catered for married women whose husbands earned less than £4 a week and who could contribute towards their care.
-They also provided a district maternity services for women who gave birth at home.